MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 #### To browse the Microsoft Store on Surface Hub

 1. From your Surface Hub, start **Settings**.
-2. Type the device admin credentials when prompted.
+2. Enter device admin credentials when prompted.
 3. Navigate to **Surface Hub** > **Apps & features**.
 4. Select **Open Store** and search for the app you're looking for.